anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Once you label me you negate me.
+Quote: To avoid criticism, do nothing, say nothing, be nothing.

-By: Søren Kierkegaard
+By: Elbert Hubbard